dnordstrom/dnordstrom.github.io/content/notes/firefox-sidebar-width.md

 Next we need to tell Firefox to actually use it, since Firefox 69 made it disabled by default.
 Go to `about:config`, tell the warning to kindly fuck off, and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.

-If you use Firefox Sync like me and want this to be synced, add a boolean named `services.sync.prefs.sync.toolkit.` \*catching breath\* `legacyUserProfileCustomizations.stylesheets` and set it to `true`.
+If you use Firefox Sync like me and want the setting synced, add a boolean `services.sync.prefs.sync.toolkit.legacyUserProfileCustomizations.stylesheets` set to `true`.

 _**LPT:** `services.sync.prefs.sync.[pref]` works for any preference._